 Hope @ CAPS

 HOPE @ CAPS is a diverse group of KU peer educators trained to help students better manage daily stressors and connect to campus resources.
-Peer educators are available at Green Hall in the wellness room in suite 212 for two hours every week.
+Peer educators are available at Green Hall for two hours every week.
 Check Dean Mai's weekly announcements email for the more current schedule.
-Peer educators can provide students a listening ear, a mental health break, tips to deal with daily stressors, or assistance connecting to campus resources.
+Peer educators can provide students with a listening ear, a mental health break, tips to deal with daily stressors, or assistance connecting to campus resources.

 My Student Support Program